croxton/htmx-booster-pack/README.md

 ````

 #### unmount()
-Use this method to remove any references to elements in the DOM so that the browser can perform garbage collection and release memory.
-Remove any event listeners and observers that you created, and destroy state if you set it.
-The framework automatically tracks event listeners added to elements and provides a convenience function `clearEventListeners()` that can clean things up for you.
+Use this method to remove any references to elements in the DOM so that the browser can perform garbage collection and release memory: disconnect any intersection or mutation observers and remove any event listeners that you attached to global objects or dom elements that you created within your script; finally, destroy state if you set it.

 ```js
 unmount() {